MajorMalfunkshun/Getting-and-Cleaning-Data-Project/CodeBook.md

  3. Rowbind the x, y and subject tables for training and test into three new data tables (`mergedx,mergedy,mergedsubj`).
  4. Colbind the merged table and subject table into `merged_sub_act`
  5. Rename the columns in activitylabels (`activityid, activityname`) and mergedsubj (`activityid, subjectid`)
- 6. Merget the two data tables togeher on activityid
+ 6. Merge the two data tables togeher on activityid
  7. Rename the columns in the merged data based on a vector of values from the V2 columns of features
  8. Extract only the columns for mean and std based on a regular expression
  9. Colbind the subject id and activity labels to the extracted columns to get `finalresults`